sage-code/maj/case.md

 a constructed language can have good _use-cases_.

 * Maj is using an experimental notation for Latin writing;
-* Maj writing can be used to write existing languages;
+* Maj ideas can be used for some other languages;
-* Maj can be used to learn other Romanic languages;
+* Maj can be used to learn other Romantic languages;

 **for Internet**